Severn Cullis-Suzuki: Biography

 Severn Cullis-Suzuki was born and raised in Vancouver, British Columbia.
 Her mother is writer Tara Cullis.
 Her father, geneticist and environmental activist David Suzuki, is a third-generation Japanese Canadian.
 While attending Lord Tennyson Elementary School in French Immersion, at age 9, she founded the Environmental Children's Organization (ECO), a group of children dedicated to learning and teaching other youngsters about environmental issues.
 In 1992, at age 12, Cullis-Suzuki raised money with members of ECO to attend the Earth Summit in Rio de Janeiro.
 Along with group members Michelle Quigg, Vanessa Suttie, and Morgan Geisler, Cullis-Suzuki presented environmental issues from a youth perspective at the summit, where she was applauded for a speech to the delegates.
 The video has since become a viral hit, popularly known as "The Girl Who Silenced the World for 5 Minutes".

-In 1993, she was honored in the United Nations Environment Programme's Global 500 Roll of Honour.
+In 1993, she was honoured in the United Nations Environment Programme's Global 500 Roll of Honour.
 In 1993, Doubleday published her book Tell the World, a 32-page book of environmental steps for families.

 Cullis-Suzuki graduated from Yale University in 2002 with a B.S. in ecology and evolutionary biology.
-After Yale, Cullis-Suzuki spent two years traveling.
+After Yale, Cullis-Suzuki spent two years travelling.
 Cullis-Suzuki co-hosted Suzuki's Nature Quest, a children's television series that aired on Discovery Kids in 2002.

 In early 2002, she helped launch an Internet-based think tank called The Skyfish Project.
 As a member of Kofi Annan's Special Advisory Panel, she and members of the Skyfish Project brought their first project, a pledge called the "Recognition of Responsibility", to the World Summit on Sustainable Development in Johannesburg in August 2002.
 The Skyfish Project disbanded in 2004 as Cullis-Suzuki turned her focus back to school.
 She enrolled in a graduate program at the University of Victoria to study ethnobotany under Nancy Turner, finishing in 2007.

 Cullis-Suzuki is the main character in the documentary film Severn, the Voice of Our Children, directed by Jean-Paul Jaud and released theatrically in France on November 10, 2010.

 Cullis-Suzuki is an Earth Charter International Council Member.